Microchip-MPLAB-Harmony/bootloader_apps_i2c/apps/i2c_bootloader/docs/readme_sam_e70_xult.md

 ![host_app_sdcard_setup](../../docs/images/i2c_bootloader_host_sdcard.png)

-If the SDCARD Host Development Kit being used is other than [SAM E70 Xplained Pro Evaluation Kit](https://www.microchip.com/en-us/product/ATSAME70Q21) then follow the steps mentioned in [Configuring SDCARD Host application project](../../docs/readme_configure_host_app_sdcard.md#configuring-the-sdcard-host-application)
+If the SDCARD Host Development Kit being used is other than [SAM E70 Xplained Ultra Evaluation Kit](https://www.microchip.com/en-us/product/ATSAME70Q21) then follow the steps mentioned in [Configuring SDCARD Host application project](../../docs/readme_configure_host_app_sdcard.md#configuring-the-sdcard-host-application)

 1. Open the SDCARD host application project *host_app_sdcard/firmware/sam_e70_xult.X* in the IDE
     - If a SDCARD host application project of different development kit is used then open that project in the IDE